miragejs/ember-cli-mirage/docs/v0.1.x/index.md

 Nearly all Ember apps interact with a JSON API.
 When you reach the point during development where you need to interact with dynamic server data, you have a few options:

-  1. Proxy your app's HTTP requests to a local or hosted version of your actual backend (if it exists)
+  1. Proxy your app's HTTP requests to a local or hosted version of your actual backend, if it exists
   2. Use a library like [Pretender](https://github.com/trek/pretender) or [jQuery mockjax](https://github.com/jakerella/jquery-mockjax) to write a custom script that intercepts your requests in the client
   3. Use Ember CLI's HTTP mocks